Edgar-Galan/organoid-profiler/README.md

 # Organoid Profiler
-A tool for the automated, quantitative characterization of morphological features and fluorescence signals of organoid and spheroid cultures.
+Hello!
+Here you can find what we have built : a tool for the automated, quantitative characterization of morphological features and fluorescence signals of organoid and spheroid cultures.

-A web interface for this project is available at https://organoid-profiler.com/
+A web interface for this project is available at http://organoid-profiler.com/ We also provider a [jupyter notebook](https://github.com/Edgar-Galan/organoid-profiler/blob/main/workflow.ipynb) to be able to easily run the pipeline and showcase what our tool can do.

 This code accompanies the manuscript entitled:
 "Automated, high-throughput and quantitative morphological characterization uncovers conserved longitudinal developmental kinetics in microfluidics-engineered organoids" by Galan et al. Under review at Nature Communications.

 # **Welcome to Organoid Profiler**